coordt/code_doc/README.md

 ## Contribution #
 This project is still active and any contribution or feature request is welcome.
 Please use the Bitbucket issue tracker for that.

-The main developer/maintainer is me (Raffi Enficiaud), and a big contributor has been Stephan Wenninger.
+The main developer/maintainer is Raffi Enficiaud ([here](https://bitbucket.org/renficiaud/) and [here](https://github.com/raffienficiaud)), and a big contributor has been Stephan Wenninger.

 ## Running the application #
 This project is based on the Django framework and has very few dependencies, which makes it easy to run:

 ```
-#!bash

 # create a dedicated virtual environment
 > virtualenv my_env
 > . my_env/bin/activate

 # install the dependencies
-> pip install django
-> pip install Pillow
-> pip install markdown
-> pip install pygments
+> pip install django, pillow, django-markdown, pygments, pytz
 ```

 and now you can just test the application as follow (we deflate Bootstrap which is part of the source code):

 ```
 #!bash
-> cd code_doc
-> cd src/code_doc/static
+> cd <code_doc-respository>/code_doc/static
 > unzip bootstrap-3.2.0-dist.zip
-> cd -
+> cd <code_doc-respository>/
 > python manage.py migrate
 > python manage.py runserver
 ```

 If there is no error message, you can then open a browser and visit http://localhost:8000 .

-We do not explain how to deploy this application in production environment.
+We do not explain how to deploy this application in production environment, there are several examples of settings that we use in production and that can be found under the ``SoWDocumentation`` folder.

 ### Adding a superuser
 In order to perform some operations such as adding a project, you need to create a *super user* first.